DistantJragon/Python-Hotkey-Soundboard/README.md

 3. Add sound entries following the example sounds giving within soundboard.py (exampleSound = Entr...)
 4. Start the program with "Start soundboard.bat" and cause chaos

+Note: Only wave files work.
+Make sure sounds have a consistent sample rate and number of channels

 ###### Start When User Logs Into Windows

 You can have this program start when you log in to Windows by either